praveens-git-bit/techconnect/exercise2.md

 We saw how Contoso utilized DLT pipelines to create a Medallion architecture on their data.
 Now let’s look at how data governance was managed on this curated data across the organization and made easy with Unity Catalog.

 With the acquisition of Litware Inc., Contoso had a lot of data integration and interoperability challenges.
-They wanted to make sure that the transition was smooth, and their data engineers and data scientists could easily assimilate the data processed by Databricks.
+They wanted to make sure that the transition was smooth, and their data engineers and data scientists could easily assimilate the data processed by Azure Databricks.
 Thankfully, they were able to leverage Gen AI features right within Azure Databricks to understand and derive insights from this data.

 >**Note**: Due to time constraints, the following steps will be completed via an online Click-by-Click exercise.
 >Please follow the green beacons for this exercise.